roberthobblebottom/aiap16-Ng-Guangren-Ryan-680H/README.md

 ROC_AUC_score to show classifier performance.
 Confusion Matrix to show Predicted positives and negatives against true positives and negatives
 # Other Considerations
+the script has been logically seggregated in their own respective module/classes.
+This is for enhanced readability, maintainability and extensibility

+different dataset may be used in the future, `preprocess.py` should be changed accordingly to the needs of the new datasets' veracity.
+For example maybe there are more features that has inconsitent categorical values eg, "yes" and "YES" so those have to be done handled in the future. `pipeline.py` may have it's pipeline changed or even user configurable during execution in case a different preprocessing steps are taken.